BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Give me an example of a time when you did not meet a client’s expectation.
 What happened, and how did you attempt to rectify the situation?
 * Tell me about a time you used customer feedback to change the way you worked.

 * **Answer :** In  my recent task, I was working on enhancing the recommendation engine, initially I thought I would do it in the usual regular expression manner as it was working good with most of the products related to weight loss, but customer asked to make sure it would work for all of them so I changed approach categorize products based on the benefits that they offer and give recommendation accordingly. they were satisfied with our approach and they onboarded with us as a new customer
 * The style of my work changed after a customer told me the details that I have to focus on vary from one customer to another and that I have to approach every project with a clear and open min
+* my mentor told me to test anything before usign on the actual prod one, before doing anything if we are not sure then it is always good to ask the mentor though it may look silly doubt to us

 * When you’re working with a large number of customers, it’s tricky to deliver excellent service to them all.
 So how do you go about prioritizing your customers’ needs?(customer obsession, ownership)